calblueprint/constitution/Current_Constitution.md

 ### 2. Executive Committee Meetings

 1. The Executive Committee shall assemble at least once every week.
-A quorum for meetings is three Executive Committee members.
+A quorum for meetings is two-thirds of Executive Committee members.

 ### 3. Special Emergency Meetings

 1. Special emergency meetings shall be called on by the President of Blueprint for Executive Committee meetings.
-2. Special emergency meetings shall, with three-fifths approval of the Executive Committee, be called on by the President of Blueprint for general membership meetings.
+2. Special emergency meetings shall, with two-thirds approval of the Executive Committee, be called on by the President of Blueprint for general membership meetings.

 ## VI.
 CONSTITUTIONAL AMENDMENTS